If you are reasonably fit and physically able, this is a great opportunity to combine nature with a workout!

 If you want an unforgettable experience in Ipoh, this is it!

-Explore Gua Tempurung and appreciate this amazing limestone cave up close and personal!
+Explore Gua Tempurung with its 5 chambers and appreciate this amazing limestone cave up close and personal!